POLICY GA MEDIA RELATIONS

 14. Do not ask a reporter to see or hear his or her story before it is published.

 15. Don’t ask when the article will appear in the newspaper.
 Many times, the reporter does not know because that is determined by an editor.
-The Marketing and Recruitment Office will inform you when the article appears.
+The Marketing and Communications Office will inform you when the article appears.

 17. Never release home phone numbers, fax numbers, e-mail addresses or street addresses for employees.